rabelais88/this-movie-review-does-not-exist/README.md

 Nicolas Cage in a heartwarming family movie about talking animals.
 ```

-- tested out Midjourney with simple prompt. the result is great:
+- tested Midjourney with a simple prompt. the result is great:

 ```
 DVD screen grab from 90s action flick, Robin Williams. --ar 16:9